britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

-Comparing the evolution of passively-measured RTTs between a customer network and selected other networks on the Internet to short- and medium-term baseline measurements can be used to isolate high latency to specific networks or network segments.
+Comparing the evolution of passively-measured RTTs between a customer network and selected other networks on the Internet to short- and medium-term baseline measurements can similarly be used to isolate high latency to specific networks or network segments.
 For example, if the RTTs of all flows to a given service provider increase at the same time, the problem likely exists between the access network and the service provider, or in the service provider's network itself.
 On the other hand, if the RTTs of all flows for a set of customers sharing some give access provider infrastructure increase, then the problem is likely attributable to that infrastructure.

+These measurements are particularly useful for traffic which is latency sensitive, such as interactive video applications.
+However, since high latency is often correlated with other network-layer issues such as chronic interconnect congestion {{IMC-CONGESTION}}, it is useful for general troubleshooting of network layer issues in an interdomain setting.

-In both of these cases, handshake RTT as in {{other-bad-ideas}} would provide limited information, presuming that its assumptions hold.
-Intraflow measurements are necessary in this case to increase the baseline and measurement data available, and to increase the chance that enough samples are available for arbitrarily small aggregates.
+In all of these cases, handshake RTT as in {{other-bad-ideas}} would provide limited information, presuming that its assumptions hold.
+Intraflow measurements are necessary in this case to increase the baseline and measurement data available, to increase the chance that enough samples are available for arbitrarily small aggregates.
+Given that issues may be caused by misconfigured differential treatment of traffic, intraflow measurement also allows targeted troubleshooting of specific flows.

+## Latency as input to Active Queue Management

-\[EDITOR'S NOTE: Markus on AQM?]
+\[EDITOR'S NOTE: Marcus?]

+## Other latency measurement tasks

-\[EDITOR'S NOTE: Others?]
+\[EDITOR'S NOTE: Others?
+Independent verification of network neutrality?]

 # Privacy and Security Considerations